 Stress distribution through layered soil mediums

-Burmister developed the chart given below to estimate the vertical stress distribution through a two layer medium. the chart is developed to estimate the vertical stress below the center lines of a circular loaded area and the thickness of a layer 1 is assumed ti be equal to the radius of the circular loaded area.
+Burmister developed the chart given below to estimate the vertical stress distribution through a two layer medium. the chart is developed to estimate the vertical stress below the center lines of a circular loaded area and the thickness of a layer 1 is assumed ti be equal to the radius of the circular loaded area.where,

 v = poisson's ratio